 Attila Mesterházy has been a member of the NATO PA since 2006 and was elected as Vice-President of the Assembly in 2019.
 Previously, he also served as Chairman of the Defence and Security Committee’s Sub-Committee on Transatlantic Defence and Security Cooperation.
 He has also held rapporteur positions on the Economics and Security Committee and the Defense and Security Committee.

-Attila Mesterházy was appointed as acting President of the NATO PA in December 2019.
+Attila Mesterházy was appointed as acting President of the NATO PA in December 2019 and President in May 2020.

 This biography is provided by the member.
 The NATO PA is not liable for its content.